-As it turned out, it wasn’t my favourite island, but I loved my one week in Kauai all the same.
+As it turned out, it wasn’t my favorite island, but I loved my one week in Kauai all the same.

 If I had to try and pinpoint exactly why I prefer the islands of Maui and Hawaii (The Big Island) over Kauai, I think it had a lot to do with the overall vibe of the place.
 It was a weird one that I found hard to read.

-Some locals were incredibly friendly and I met some awesome people, both locals and travellers alike during my eight days on the Garden Island.
+Some locals were incredibly friendly and I met some awesome people, both locals and travelers alike during my eight days on the Garden Island.
 But there were times when I felt unwelcome.
-I thought maybe it was just me but I spoke to a couple of other travellers and they had the same vibe.
+I thought maybe it was just me but I spoke to a couple of other travelers and they had the same vibe.
 It felt a bit.. off.